 - Networking opportunities with the top conservation experts at our annual CPC National Meeting

-- Technical support, guidance, and community, facilitated through the CPC National Office, your go to connection on how to Save Plants
+- Technical support, guidance, and a sense of community facilitated through the CPC National Office–your go-to connection on how to Save Plants

 - Features in CPC outreach materials

 Both Participating Institutions and Collaborating Partners may:

 - Contribute to CPC’s Best Practices Guidelines for plant conservation

 - Showcase conservation achievements on plants in the National Collection in plant profiles posted on CPC’s website

 - Be eligible for funding opportunities in connection with CPC led grant programs